genericaylo/submission/README.md

 ) ; end of problem specification
 ```

-In such case the planner will not be constrained in any way to produce the cheapest possible plan, which may involve the simple transfer of the document from sender to recipient in plaintext, thus plan:
+In such case, the planner will not be constrained in any way to produce the cheapest possible plan, which may involve the simple transfer of the document from sender to recipient in plaintext, thus plan:

 ```text
 Defining problem PROBLEM1 ...